 Saint Lucia Country Report

-There are no domestic terrorist groups with the intention or capability to conduct terrorist attacks in St Lucia.
+There are no domestic terrorist groups with the intention or capability to conduct terrorist attacks within St Lucia.
+The country's relatively close relations with the United Kingdom and the United States increase the risks of the tourism sector being targeted, but such risks are low.
 The island is not considered a target for international terrorist organisations.
-Property damage risks against commercial assets are low.

-St Lucia’s foreign relations initiatives predominantly relate to economic development and aid.
-A minor territorial dispute over Bird Rock/Isla de Aves exists with Venezuela, but will likely be resolved through diplomatic channels.
-St Lucia faces little in the way of external threats and there is a low war risk.
+St Lucia’s foreign relations initiatives predominantly focus on economic development and aid.
+A minor territorial dispute over Bird Rock/Isla de Aves exists with Venezuela, but is likely to be resolved through diplomatic channels.
+St Lucia faces little in the way of external threats and there is a low interstate war risk.
 In July 2017, St Lucia signed maritime boundary agreements with Barbados and Saint Vincent and the Grenadines during the Caribbean Community (CARICOM) meeting held in Grenada, thereby further reducing the risk of local disputes.